MartinMayday/raycast-fabric-ai-extension/fabricai-extension/README.md

 # FabricAI Extension for Raycast

-A powerful Raycast extension that integrates with [Fabric AI](https://github.com/danielmiessler/fabric) to extract wisdom and insights from any text content using advanced AI patterns.
+A comprehensive Raycast extension that integrates with [Fabric AI](https://github.com/danielmiessler/fabric) to extract wisdom and insights from any text content using advanced AI patterns.
+Features a complete pattern creation framework with 4 production-ready landing page analysis patterns and professional CSV export capabilities.

 ## Features